 They also fit more snug on the cyclone shaft which is another advantage to keeping them in place during rapid fire.
 WarGear paddles include a Nylon washer to help reduce friction between the cyclone feed and the soft paddles which reduces friction and wear and helps extend the life of the paddle.

 Made specifically to help eliminate ball breaks and improve performance in all Tippmann cyclone markers.

 The WarGear Paintball WarGear Soft Flexi Paddles are newer, so they should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase them new.

 I was asked to review this product, so here is my initial review and comparison of them to the TechT Squishy Paddles: